mageshwariug23cs-prog/Student-Stress-Level-Analysis/README.md

-# Student Stress Level Analysis using Power BI
+# 📊 Student Stress Level Analysis using Power BI

-##  Project Overview
+## 📌 Project Overview
 This project analyzes student stress levels using an interactive Power BI dashboard.
-The dashboard helps identify factors affecting student stress through visual reports.
+It provides insights into student stress based on study hours, exam scores, sleep hours, and social media usage.

 ## 🛠️ Tools Used
 - Power BI